JuliaDynamics/Associations.jl/docs/src/index.md

 Geometrically based methods rely on delay reconstructions of the time series, and numerical properties of these delay reconstructions, to infer causal/dynamical relationships.
-They take as input the time series and the embedding parameters.
+They take as input the time series, and the embedding parameters are given as keyword arguments.

 - Cross mapping ([`crossmap`](@ref), [`convergentcrossmap`](@ref))
 - Joint distance distribution ([`jdd`](@ref))